pulumi/docs/quickstart/azure/index.md

 The easiest way to start with Pulumi for Azure is to follow the tutorial:

-* [Azure VM Web Server](./tutorial-vm-webserver.html): Create an Ubuntu virtual machine web server instance
+* [Azure Container Instances Web Server](./tutorial-container-webserver.html): Create an NGINX web server Azure Container Instance

 In addition to the tutorial, several interesting examples are available complete with instructions: